Utsav360/Magical-Land-Of-Foon/README.md

 # Magical-Land-Of-Foon

-Java console apk shows result using Inheritance, association, overriding, and constructors.
+Magical Land of Foon is a Java console apk shows result using the concept of Inheritance, association, overriding, and constructors.